 In high school, you may have learned that you’re only as studious as your friends.
-In college, continue to choose your study partners wisely: no one wants to stay up until 3:00 a.m. just because a class partner didn’t do his or her share of work.
-Choose study-mates who are dedicated, hard working, and innovative.
+In college, continue to choose your study partners wisely: no one wants to stay up until 3:00 am. just because a class partner didn’t do their share of the work.
+Choose study-mates who are dedicated, hard-working, and innovative.
 All of you must be team players as well; do your share and take the lead when necessary, but also see what others have to offer and give them a chance.
-A solid group of study buddies can be a reassuring presence when trying to comprehend the complicated instructions to a major project or when final exams creep up on you.
+A solid group of study buddies can be a reassuring presence when trying to comprehend the complicated instructions of a major project or when final exams creep up on you.
 There is no shame in using a little bit of support when working through the academic challenges that arise in college.

 High school was a major period of transformation—and college will be too!
 You learned a lot in your teen years, and you can use that as a guide for a lot of things during your time as a young adult.
 But you can especially use the learning tools and resources as a foundation to better adapt to college-level academics.